lumeland/lume.land/plugins/toml.md

 ### Create pages

-Create a file with the extension `.toml` in your `src` folder.
+Create a file with the extension `.page.toml` in your `src` folder.
 For example:

 ```toml
 title = "Welcome to my page"